The Tumbleweeds performs as either a quartet or trio: consisting of Joe Carter, Jordan Ripley, Byron Ripley and Dave Klaus.

 Raised in Arizona, he and Joe Carter formed the Tumbleweeds in 2003 when they played on the Grand Canyon Railway.

-After moving to New Mexico, they expanded the group to its current size.
-Byron is Jordan Ripley’s husband and they have a beautiful young daughter named Iris who was born in July of 2014.
+After moving to New Mexico, they expanded the group to a trio.
+Byron is Jordan Ripley’s husband and they have a beautiful young daughter named Iris and a charming son named Sam.

 Byron was introduced to music in middle school through the school band, where he played the Tuba.
 He started playing the guitar while in High School.

 His guitar heroes are Eldon Shamblin and Django Reinhardt.

 Dave Klaus has been playing upright bass for many years and lays down that danceable rhythm to the Tumbleweeds signature sound.
 The traditional Texas Roadhouse Swing and Classic Country Western song styles of the Tumbleweeds provide Dave the unique opportunity to add his 5-string Upright tones to this great band’s repertoire.
 Although Dave has travelled the world and performed with many bands in a variety of settings, the Tumbleweeds remain his favorite musical friends and collaborators.